edthedev/edthedev.github.io/slides/btaa.md

 Illinois COVID Response

 + Safer Illinois Mobile App
-+ COVID Test Pipeline - Results in 6 hours.
++ COVID Test Pipeline - Typical results in 6 hours.

 ???

 What:
-+ Emergency mobile app produces in 2 months.
++ Custom AWS data pipeline delivering private results to the user's Safer Illinois mobile app
++ Data pipeline and mobile app produced in time for soft summer launch and full use in the fall.
 + Ultimately delivered 10k daily COVID tests in Champaign-Urbana - the highest of any city in the country.
-+ Custom AWS data pipeline delivering private results to the user's Safer Illinois mobile app
-+ Typical 6 hour turn-around for results.
++ Typical 6 hour turn-around for results - delivered securely and privately.

 Lessons:
 + Illinois investments paid off.